Our Vineyard & Grapes

 >> We make Ragtime Red with Frontenac grapes.

 La Crescent has long slightly loose clusters and turns a beautiful golden brown color when ripe.
 La Crescent produces a wine with a pronounced and delicious apricot flavor.
-The wine is fairly high in acid, and would be made in a Germanic style, with some residual sugar.
-The wine can be very good, balanced, and with good body.
+The wine can be made nearly dry with bold aromatics or made in a Germanic style, with some residual sugar.
+The grape has firm acidity and good body.
 It is from UMinn.

 Louise Swenson is one of Elmer’s grapes, named for his wife.
 The wine has a typically delicate aroma of flowers and honey.
-This wine’s only fault is that it is rather light in body.
-Blending with a variety such as Prairie Star makes it a more complete wine.
+We like blending it with a variety such as Prairie Star which has fuller body.
 Louise Swenson rarely exceeds 20 Brix, but acidity is moderate.

 >> We make Black Sparrow with Louise Swenson in the field blend.

 Prairie Star, another of Elmer’s varieties, has small light-colored berries.
-Prairie Star has good body, and so we blend it with others of Elmer’s grapes.
 The vine is one of the hardiest white wine varieties, suffering little damage in all but the harshest winters.

 >> We make Black Sparrow with Prairie Star in the field blend.